 One of the oldest crypto depositaries, Trezor was released in August 2014 as the first BTC card wallet.
-It provides several types of cold storage, and boasts numerous perks of a hot wallet.
+It provides several types of cold storage and boasts numerous perks of a hot wallet.

 One of the distinctive highlights of the Trezor wallet is its design.
 It's a little gadget about 5-7 inches long connected via a USB wire.
 It can even be safely used on PCs with malware.

-Its menu is managed via Google Chrome or Trezor Bridge – it’s not very complicated in navigation, so even new users will gradually understand the rules of game.
+Its menu is managed via Google Chrome or Trezor Bridge – it’s not very complicated in navigation, so even new users will gradually understand the rules of the game.
 The Trezor wallet is made to be flawlessly connected with your Trezor gadget, helping clients control their coins, start exchanges and check the balance.

-Trezor allows adding unlimited number of public addresses as needed to manage numerous payments.
+Trezor allows adding an unlimited number of public addresses as needed to manage numerous payments.
 Passphrases allow protecting your XMR riches.
 That boosts the efficiency of the seed key.
 Nonetheless, it's essential to record or remember the passphrase, because if you lose it, funds are irretrievably lost, too.

 In general, the Trezor UI is intuitive enough to navigate, however, it gives some considerable additional components to security that other different wallets don't.
 Prior to sending your XMR, you should get familiar with the Trezor system and how it works to avoid mistakes that could result in losing crypto.